 We hope that, by the time they are 15, most young people in care will be fully participating in their regular case planning and review.

-To ensure young people are able to fully participate in the added dimension of transition planning, we need to start talking about it gradually in case work as they approach their 15th birthday.
+To ensure young people are able to fully participate in the added dimension of transition to adulthood planning, we need to start talking about it gradually in case work as they approach their 15th birthday.

 As children and young people get older, it is important to revisit their role and capacity in case planning.
 This may be a gradual process of providing their views in writing, pictures or through others, through to attending family group meetings for all or part of the meetings.